Skip to main content Skip to main navigation

 2. Skilled labor shortage

-Although reinsurance capacity improved in 2023 and into 2024, the cost of available reinsurance capacity remains high.
-The continued impact of catastrophic events is a major factor driving up costs, along with the increasing cost of capital, financial market volatility and inflation.
-This is an expense carriers need to pass along to customers.
-Equipment breakdown, included in certain property reinsurance programs, follows the same trend, leading to higher costs for both treaty and facultative reinsurance.
+Although reinsurance capacity improved through 2024, the cost of available capacity remains elevated.
+For equipment breakdown coverage specifically, facultative reinsurance remains limited, driven by the specialized expertise required and a shortage of available capacity.
+The continued impact of catastrophic events is a major factor driving reinsurance costs, along with the increasing cost of capital, financial market volatility and inflation.
+Equipment breakdown coverage, often included within broader property programs, is following the same trend, contributing to costs for both treaty and facultative reinsurance.

-To learn more about equipment breakdown coverage, contact your Travelers representative today.
+For additional guidance on navigating today’s evolving equipment breakdown insurance marketplace, contact your Travelers representative today.

 Sources